hideaki-j/hideaki-j.github.io/index.md

 His research interests include information retrieval (IR) and NLP, and he has ~8 years of research and ~5 years of hands-on experience in these fields.

-He has published 10+ papers in conferences and peer-reviewed journals and filed several patents on IR and NLP algorithms and software.
-He has received multiple awards, including the Incentive Research Award for his NLP research and the Mitsubishi Electric R&D Center President's Award for developing an IR algorithm that made the mechanical design process more efficient.
+He has published 10+ papers in conferences and peer-reviewed journals, filed several patents, and received multiple awards for his NLP and IR research and development.

 # 💪 Skills
 - Programming Languages: Python, C#, Java, etc.